dhermes/gcloud-python-bigtable/docs/column-family.rst

 Column Families
 ===============

-When creating a :class:`Table <gcloud_bigtable.column_family.ColumnFamily>`,
+When creating a
+:class:`ColumnFamily <gcloud_bigtable.column_family.ColumnFamily>`, it is
-it is possible to set garbage collection rules for expired data.
+possible to set garbage collection rules for expired data.

 By setting a rule, cells in the table matching the rule will be deleted during periodic garbage collection (which executes opportunistically in the